pravega/pravega/documentation/src/docs/pravega-concepts.md

 Pravega is an open source storage primitive implementing **Streams** for continuous and unbounded data.

-This page is an overview of the key concepts in Pravega.
- See [Terminology](terminology.md) for a concise definition for many Pravega concepts.
+An overview of the key concepts of Pravega is discussed.
+Please, see [Terminology](terminology.md) for a concise definition of key terms of Pravega concepts.

 ## Streams

-Pravega organizes data into Streams.
-A Stream is a durable, elastic, append-only, unbounded sequence of bytes that has good performance and strong consistency.
-A Pravega Stream is similar to but more flexible than a "topic" in popular message-oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or [Apache Kafka](https://kafka.apache.org/).
+Pravega organizes data into **Streams**.
+A stream is a durable, elastic, append-only, unbounded sequence of bytes having good performance and strong consistency.
+A Pravega stream is similar to but more flexible than a "topic" in popular message-oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or [Apache Kafka](https://kafka.apache.org/).

-Pravega Streams are based on an append-only log data structure.
-By using append-only logs, Pravega can rapidly ingest data into durable storage, and support a large variety of application use cases such as stream processing using frameworks like [Flink](https://flink.apache.org), publish/subscribe messaging, NoSQL databases such as a Time Series Database (TSDB), workflow engines, event-oriented applications and many other kinds of applications.
+Pravega streams are based on an append-only log data structure.
+By using the append-only logs, Pravega rapidly ingest data into durable storage.
+It supports a large variety of application use cases as follows:

+- Supports stream processing by using frameworks like [Flink](https://flink.apache.org).
+- Publish/subscribe messaging.
+- NoSQL databases like Time Series.
+- Database (TSDB).
+- Workflow engines.
+- Event-oriented applications, etc.,

-When a developer creates a Stream in Pravega, s/he gives the Stream a meaningful name such as "IoTSensorData" or "WebApplicationLog20170330".
-The Stream's name helps other developers understand the kind of data that is stored in the Stream.
-It is also worth noting that Pravega Stream names are organized within a Scope.
-A Scope is a string and should convey some sort of meaning to developers such as "FactoryMachines" or "HRWebsitelogs".
-A Scope acts as a namespace for Stream names – all Stream names are unique within a Scope.
+In Pravega, during the creation of the stream the developers assigns a meaningful name to the stream like "IoTSensorData" or "WebApplicationLog20170330" to provide more information on the type of data stored in the stream.
+The Pravega stream names are organized within a **Scope**.
+A Scope is a string containing meaningful informations like "FactoryMachines" or "HRWebsitelogs" to aid in better understanding for the developers.
+A scope acts as a namespace for stream names, all stream names are unique within a scope.
- Therefore a Stream is uniquely identified by the combination of its Stream name and Scope.
-Scope can be used to segregate names by tenant (in a multi tenant environment), by department in an organization, by geographic location or any other categorization the developer chooses.
+ A stream is uniquely identified by its combination of the **stream name** and **scope**.
+Scope can be used to classify names by tenant (in a multi tenant environment) or by department in an organization or by geographic location or any other categorization desired by the developer.

-A Stream is unbounded in size – Pravega itself does not impose any limits on how many Events can be in a Stream or how many total bytes are stored in a Stream.
+A stream is unbounded in size.
+Pravega does not impose any limits on the occurrence of number of events in the stream or on the number of total bytes that are stored in a stream.
-Pravega’s design horizontally scales from few machines to a whole datacenter’s capacity.
+Pravega’s design architecture scales up horizontally from few machines into a datacenter.

-To deal with a potentially large amount of data within a Stream, Pravega Streams are divided into Stream Segments.
-A Stream Segment is a shard, or partition of the data within a Stream.
-We go into a lot more detail on Stream Segments a bit later in this document.
-Stream Segments are an important concept, but we need to introduce a few more things before we can dive into Stream Segments.
+Pravega streams are divided into **Stream Segments**, to handle the large volume of data within a stream.
+A stream segment is a shared, or partition of the data within a stream.
+For more information, please see [Stream Segments](#stream-segments) section.

-Applications, such as a Java program reading from an IoT sensor, write data to the tail (front) of the Stream.
-Applications, such as a [Flink](https://flink.apache.org) analytics job, can read from any point in the Stream.
-Lots of applications can read and write the same Stream in parallel.
-Elastic, scalable support for a large volume of Streams, data and applications is at the heart of Pravega's design.
-We will get into more details about how applications read and write Streams a bit later in this document when we detail Readers and Writers.
+The data from the IoT sensor is extracted or read by a variety of applications (_e.g.,_ Java applications) and write the read or fetched data to the tail (front) of the stream.
+Applications, such as a [Flink](https://flink.apache.org), can read from any point in the stream.
+Many applications can read and write the same stream in parallel.
+Elasticity, scalability, support for large volume of streams, data and applications are the highlights of the Pravega's design.
+More information on reads and writes in the streams will be discussed in the [Readers and Writers](#writer) section.

 ## Events

-Pravega's client API allows applications to read and write data in Pravega in terms of an Event.
-An Event is a set of bytes within a Stream.
-An Event could be as simple as a small number of bytes containing a temperature reading from an IoT sensor composed of a timestamp, a metric identifier and a value.
-An Event could be web log data associated with a user click on a website.
-Events can be anything you can represent as a set of bytes.
-Applications make sense of Events using standard Java serializers and deserializers, allowing them to read and write objects in Pravega using similar techniques to reading and writing objects from files.
+Pravega's client API allows applications to read and write data in Pravega using **Event**.
+An Event is a set of bytes within a stream.
+Events are represented as a set of bytes.
+For _e.g.,_ an event could be as simple as a small number of bytes containing a temperature reading from an IoT sensor composed of a timestamp, a metric identifier and a value or an event could be web log data associated with a user click on a website.
+Applications make sense of events using standard Java _serializers_ and _deserializers_, allowing them to read and write objects in Pravega similar to reading and writing objects from files.

-Every Event has a Routing Key.
-A Routing Key allows Pravega and application developers to reason about which Events are related.
-A Routing Key is just a string that developers use to group similar Events together.
-A Routing Key is often derived from data naturally occurring in the Event, something like "customer-id" or "machine-id", but it could also be some artificial String.
-A
+Every event has a **Routing Key**.
+A Routing Key is a string used by developers to group similar events.
+A routing key is often derived from data naturally occurring in the event, like "customer-id" or "machine-id" or a declared/user-defined string.
+For _e.g.,_ routing key could be a date (to group Events together by time) or it could be a IoT sensor id (to group Events by machine).

-Routing Key could be something like a date (to group Events together by time) or perhaps a Routing Key could be a IoT sensor id (to group Events by machine).
-A Routing Key is important to defining the precise read and write semantics that Pravega guarantees, we will get into that detail a bit later, after we have introduced a few more key concepts.
+A routing key is important in defining the read and write semantics that Pravega guarantees.

-## Writers, Readers, ReaderGroups
+## Writers, Readers, ReaderGroups <a name= "writer"></a>

 ![Reader Client](img/producer.consumer.client.new.png)

-Pravega provides a client library, written in Java, that implements a convenient API for Writer and Reader applications to use.
-The Pravega Java Client Library encapsulates the wire protocol used to communicate between Pravega clients and Pravega.
+Pravega provides a client library, written in Java, that implements a convenient API for writer and reader applications.
+The Pravega Java Client Library encapsulates the wire protocol used for communication between Pravega clients and Pravega.

-A Writer is an application that creates Events and writes them into a Stream.
+A **Writer** is an application that creates events and writes them into a stream.
-All data is written by appending to the tail (front) of a Stream.
+All data is written by appending to the tail (front) of a stream.

-A Reader is an application that reads Events from a Stream.
-Readers can read from any point in the Stream.
-Many Readers will be reading Events from the tail of the Stream.
-These Events will be delivered to Readers as quickly as possible.
-Some Readers will read from earlier parts of the Stream (called catch-up reads).
-The application developer has control over where in the Stream the Reader starts reading.
+A **Reader** is an application that reads events from a stream.
+Readers can read from any point in the stream.
+Many readers will be reading events from the tail of the Stream.
+The tail reads correspond to reading bytes that have been recently written. and will be delivered to readers immediately.
+Some readers will read from earlier parts or stored history of the stream (called catch-up reads or history reads).
+The application developer has control over the reader's start position in the stream.

- Pravega has the concept of a Position, that represents where in a Stream a Reader is currently located.
-The Position object can be used as a recovery mechanism – applications that persist the last Position a Reader has successfully processed can use that information to initialize a replacement Reader to pickup where a failed Reader left off.
-Using this pattern of persisting Position objects, applications can be built that guarantee exactly once Event processing in the face of Reader failure.
+Pravega has the concept of a **Position**, that represents where in a stream a reader is currently located.
+The position object can be used as a recovery mechanism by replacing the failed reader by a new reader by restoring the last saved successful read position.
+Using this pattern of persisting position objects, applications can be built guaranteeing exactly once event processing by handling the reader failure.

-Readers are organized into ReaderGroups.
+Readers are organized into **Reader Groups**.
 A ReaderGroup is a named collection of Readers that together, in parallel, read Events from a given Stream.
 When a Reader is created through the Pravega data plane API, the developer includes the name of the ReaderGroup it is part of.
 We guarantee that each Event published